siemdejong/sclicom/README.md

 Run `nvidia-smi` to see if there are CUDA enabled GPUs available. -->

 ### Installation
+Run the following commands from a conda enabled shell (such as Miniforge Prompt, if Miniforge/Mambaforge is installed).

 1. Make sure libvips is available, see <a href="#prerequisites">Prerequisites</a>.
 1. Clone this repository and change directories